athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Living Whirlwind.md

     desc: "`pf2:1` Gust +14 (finesse, reach 10 feet)\n__Damage__  2d6 + 7 bludgeoning"

   - name: "Forceful Winds"
-    desc: "`pf2:2` (air) The living whirlwind creates a 60-foot line of violent wind.
+    desc: "`pf2:2` (air) The living whirlwind creates a @Template[line|distance:60] of violent wind.
 Creatures in the area must succeed at a DC 25 Fortitude check save or be pushed back 10 feet and knocked [[Conditions/Prone|Prone]]."

 ```